Scraps: Fashion, Textiles, and Creative Reuse

 The delicate beauty of the fabrics , garments, and accessories featured in Scraps create a seductive visual experience the exhibition space.
 But the concept also provides a unique platform for exploring many facets of sustainability: using materials and resources efficiently, promoting meaningful labor practices, sustaining local craft traditions, and exploring new technologies as integral to the recycling process.
 The exhibition will focus on a single project or concept from each designer, each utilizing waste generated at a different stage of the manufacturing stream.
 Christina Kim is customizing a recycled jamdani , an extremely fine, hand-woven figured cotton muslin used for saris in West Bengal, India, especially for the A+D Center presentation of the exhibition and is using the special environment of Moorten Botanical Garden in Palm Springs as her inspiration.

-The exhibition is organized by Cooper Hewitt, Smithsonian Design Museum, and is curated by Matilda McQuaid, Deputy Director of Curatorial and Head of Textiles, and Susan Brown, Associate Curator of Textiles,.
-The Palm Springs presentation is organized by Brooke Hodge.
+The exhibition was organized by Cooper Hewitt, Smithsonian Design Museum, and is curated by Matilda McQuaid, Deputy Director of Curatorial and Head of Textiles, and Susan Brown, Associate Curator of Textiles.

 image: (detail) Basket Bag, 2015, designed 1996, designed by Luisa Cevese, produced by Riedizioni (Milan, Italy), © Luisa Cevese Riedizioni